 Horatio Hornblower is another Wooden Ships and Iron Men series, with extremely detailed descriptions of nautical work.
 Sometimes, C.S.
 Forester will explain a particular term or operation.
 But if you don't know what halyards or mizzenmasts or hawse-holes are... well, good luck.
 (Oh, and a working knowledge of the game of whist will help you too.)

-Alice's Adventures in Wonderland, especially now that most of the matter that the book satires (particularly children's poems) are known to the vast majority of people solely through this book.
+Alice's Adventures in Wonderland, especially now that most of the matter that the book satirizes (particularly children's poems) are known to the vast majority of people solely through this book.
+The Annotated Alice, edited by Martin Gardner, is both useful and entertaining for modern readers.

 Mexican poet and writer Amado Nervo.
 If not his poems or tales, every article writen by him included varying themes like theatre, opera, other writers' works, conflicts between other nations, travels and personal anecdotes lived in Paris and New York, among others.
 He also tended to use quotes in other languages, like English, French or even Latin, most of the time without giving a traduction of what he just said.
 Understandably, because back then (late 19th and early 20th century) he wrote for weekly newspapers and magazines aimed for upper-middle class cultured people, but now, when anyone can check his works, normal readers might feel this.